 Once you’ve selected all of the information you would like to include in your report, you can schedule when the report will be automatically sent via email.
 To do so, move to the Schedule tab of your custom report page.

 Here, you can create your schedule.
 First of all, the Enable scheduling for this report toggle in the Activation section on this page should be active in order to be able to schedule your report.
 If you don’t want to schedule your report, switch this toggle off.

 When scheduling your report, define how often you want to send it.
 In the Schedule this report section, type the number of days, weeks or months, and, in the From field, set the date on which you want to send your report for the first time.
 Please note that if you set the 31st day of the month in the From field and the following month has only 28, 29 or 30 days, the report will be sent on the last day of the month, even if it’s not the 31st.

 Then, in the Recipients section, type the email addresses of the report’s recipients (you can add up to 10 email addresses in this field).
 To insert an email address, remember to press “Enter” on your keyboard when you finish typing it, otherwise it won’t be saved correctly.
 If you want to check or change the email address that will send the email to recipients, reach the Advanced Settings item in the Admin Menu.
-On the Advanced Settings page, find the Registrations and Lost passwords email sender section in the Self Registration tab.
+On the Advanced Settings page, find the Registrations, lost passwords and background jobs email sender section in the Self Registration tab.
 The address inserted in this field is the one sending the emails.

 The emails that you insert can also be external to the platform.
 A link to download the report will be included in the email sent to all of the users you added in the Email Address (required) field.
 By sending a link instead of an attachment, your users won’t have any issues due to large files to download.
 Remember that the link expires a month after it has been sent.